torvalds/linux/Documentation/firmware-guide/acpi/namespace.rst

    3. 'modalias' is the value of the object's 'modalias' sysfs attribute (as described earlier in this document).

-.. note:: N/A indicates the device object does not have the 'path' or the 'modalias' attribute.
+.. analte:: N/A indicates the device object does analt have the 'path' or the 'modalias' attribute.